Best Racing Games on PS4 2022: 10 Driving Sims and Arcade Racers You Should Try

-Gran Turismo Sport (released in 2017) is a Sony exclusive by Polyphony Digital Inc. with great features and functionality.
-While waiting for Gran Turismo 7 to release in 2022 (delayed due to Covid-19), you’ll have to settle for GT Sport, but it’s not really settling at all!
-GT Sport brings actual driving and actual controls to life and adds to the ever-evolving franchise known as GT.
-The game has managed to stay relevant and grow with the expectations of gamers for years.
+GT7 has 90 track configurations and over 400 cars to choose from.
+Gran Turismo 7 brings actual driving and actual controls to life and adds to the ever-evolving franchise known as GT.
+The game has managed to stay relevant and grow with gamers’ expectations for years.

 Another thing that makes Gran Turismo iconic is anyone (regardless of experience) can enjoy the gameplay.
 From amateurs to those who have played Gran Turismo for years, the difficulty levels are just right.